 Business Experience: Dr. Wolfgruber was Chief Executive Officer of Altana AG, a global specialty chemicals company, from 2007 until his retirement on January 1, 2016.
 He joined Altana in 2002, as President and CEO of Altana Chemie AG and a member of the management board of Altana AG.
 Prior to joining Altana, he held a number of management positions at Wacker-Chemie in the U.S. and Europe from 1985 through 2002.
-Dr. Wolfgruber is a member of the Supervisory Board of Altana AG, a member of the Supervisory Board of Grillo-Werke AG, a manufacturer and supplier of zinc alloy products and chemicals, and a member of the Supervisory Board of Lanxess AG, a leading global manufacturer of synthetic rubber and chemical intermediates.
+Dr. Wolfgruber is a member of the Supervisory Board of Altana AG, a member of the Supervisory Board of Altana AG, a member of the Supervisory Board of Altana AG, a member of the Supervisory Board of Lanxess AG, a leading global manufacturer of synthetic rubber and chemical intermediates.
 During his tenure at Altana, Dr. Wolfgruber led the company through strategic investments and acquisitions.
 He brings his extensive leadership and significant experience managing specialty chemicals businesses with global operations to the Board of Directors.